-You can scrub the yellowed polyurethane with mineral spirits and a soft sponge.
-This can help get rid of most of the tint.
-The mineral spirits will dissolve and remove grease or deposits on the coating.
+Scrub the yellowed polyurethane with mineral spirits and a soft sponge to get rid of the yellow tint.
+Mineral spirits will dissolve and remove grease or deposits on the coating.

-You can also try scuffing the top layer off to remove most of the tint.
-This works better for polyurethane that has yellowed due to UV exposure.
+Scuff (or sand off) the top layer to remove most of the tint if the finish is yellowed due to UV exposure.
 In this case, the top coat is usually the most affected so sanding it can lighten the finish and get rid of it.

 2. Use Light To Fade The Yellow Tint

-As soon as oil-based polyurethane starts to dry, an atom named “chromophores” start to form.
-This atom gives the sealant that yellow tint.
-If the coating is placed in dark places without having access to UV light, this atom will start to give the coating that yellow tint.
+Once oil-based polyurethane starts to dry, an atom named “chromophores” starts to form.
+This atom gives the sealer a yellow tint if the coating is placed in dark places without UV light.

 Related Read: How To Fix Sticky Polyurethane?

-Water-based polyurethane rarely turns yellow over time because it has a very low level of oils in the coating.
-It has a low level of VOCs, paint chemicals, and solvents which means the paint coating is less likely to change its color.
+Water-based polyurethane rarely turns yellow as it has a low level of VOCs, paint chemicals, and solvents, meaning the coating is less likely to change its color.

-Asides from that, cheap and low-quality water-based polyurethane products tend to change its color over time.
+Cheap and low-quality water-based polyurethane products tend to change their color over time.
 However, this takes a while before it happens, usually over 3 years.